emarcey/cicerone/glossary/brewing.md

 	* saccharometer now essential, raised costs for small brewers prohibitively
 	* 1889, standard barrel OG reduced to 1055 to help smaller brewers
 	* 1993, duty changed to ABV of finished beer
+* **Germination:** process by which steeped barley is allowed to begin growing, in order to break down the endosperm and allow access to the carbohydrates for brewing
+* **Green Malt:** barley that has gone through the germination process, and is ready for kilning
 * **Infusion Mashing:** the most common mashing technique, developed by British and Irish brewers
 	* Simple, single-temperature mash, ideal for well modified grains
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
+* **Kilning:** final stage of malting process, where germinated green malt is dried and toasted
+	* 4 goals:
+		* reduce grain's moisture content to facilitate long-term storage (down to about 4%)
+		* preserve key enzymes for activation during brewing
+		* drive off dimethyl sulfide (DMS) and undesirable flavor compounds
+		* develop malt flavor through light toasting
+	* process
+		* green malt loaded onto kiln's perforated floors
+		* fans drive hot air through floor to reduce moisture (usually 122-140°F/50-60°C)
+			* lower temperature than last stage to minimize destruction of enzymes
+		* curing: last stage of kilning when moisture is around 5%
+			* temperatures used are usually responsible for variations in flavor
 * **Lager:** one of two major types of beer (the other being ale), primarily distinguished by choice of yeast
 	* As a result of yeast difference
 		* lagers are fermented longer and colder